Thai Language, Translation

 Nonetheless, I know many expat managing directors and others who have spent years in Thailand and not learned the language.
-I, myself, had spent 4 months in Thailand before I started to learn the language, as all the Thais I dealt with could speak good English.
+I, myself, had spent 4 months in Thailand before I started to learn the language, as the main Thais I dealt with initially could speak good English.
 Professional Thais can usually understand and can often speak English well.

 Other websites cover the Thai language very well, and I'd rather not reinvent the wheel (though their teaching/learning style often differs from my own).
 Instead, I would like to just point out the main features of the Thai language, give some tips about learning the basics, and relate my experiences in learning Thai.
 After that general guidance, I list some websites and non-web resources to help you.